 Serenbe | Aerial

-How much of the disruption of the natural cycle can be attributed to increased asthma, cancer, allergies, etc. We are not sure why people are suffering from health problems at an increasing rate.
+How much of this disruption of the natural cycle can be attributed to increased asthma, cancer, allergies, etc. We are not sure why people are suffering from health problems at an increasing rate.
 What is so different about today from my grandparents’ generation?
-The two big things I see are, one, how we poison our personal atmospheres (our yards and homes) and, two, the lack of eating fresh local food (a subject for another blog).
+The two big things I see are:

 Serenbe | Street Photo

-On a two-hour walk through the streets and paths of Serenbe we can point out how we have integrated these regulatory silos.
-The best part is the resident stories of personal, family and community health and vigor.
-We must get out of these silos to develop our built environment with nature – this is the biophilic approach to planning and building our communities.
+On a two-hour walk through the streets and paths of Serenbe, we can point out how we have integrated these regulatory silos.
+The best part is resident stories of personal, family and community health and vigor.
+We must get out of these silos to develop our built environment with nature.
+This is the biophilic approach to planning and building our communities.